Garimabisht22/Weather-Application/README.md

 # clima

 A live weather Flutter application.
-This app shows current weather temperaure according to your latitude and logitude.
+This app shows current weather temperature according to your latitude and longitude.
 It also provides weather temperature of any city you want.

 Here is a sample of the app.
 Please give it a look.